jibranf/jibranf/README.md

   -->

   <div>
-  <p>I'm a senior at the University of Wisconsin-Madison majoring in Computer Science.
-I enjoy working on unique projects and learning new things, and I have a wide range of professional, personal, and academic experiences.
-I'm looking to expand my skillset and gain more professional experience to start my career as an aspiring Software Engineer.
+  <p>I'm a software engineer working at Epsilon specializing in full stack development.
+I majored in Computer Science at the University of Wisconsin-Madison, and I enjoy working on unique projects and learning new things in my free time.
   </p>

-  <p>I'm currently working on a real time physics engine for 2D particle simulation 💥<br>Feel free to take a look at it along with my other projects below!</p>
+  <p>I'm currently working on a real time physics engine for 2D particle simulation 💥 in C!<br>Feel free to take a look at it along with my other projects below!</p>

   - 💬 Connect with me on <a href = "https://www.linkedin.com/in/jibran-fakhruddin/">Linkedin</a>.